marcpage/libernet/notes.md

 ```
 {
-	"sha256": identifier of bundle,
-	"aes256": key to decrypt bundle,
-	"timestamp": seconds since epoch,
-	"signed": {identifier of public key: signature of bundle identifier},
-	"padding": random number to get hash to fit the right pattern,
-	"previous":[
+	"heads": [
 		{
 			"sha256": identifier of bundle,
 			"aes256": key to decrypt bundle,
 			"timestamp": seconds since epoch,
 			"signed": {identifier of public key: signature of bundle identifier},
 		},
-	]
+	],
+	"padding": random number to get hash to fit the right pattern,
 }
 ```